openshift/enhancements/enhancements/cluster-logging/forwarding-json-structured-logs.md

 * Other possible optimizations and checks, outlined in [Elasticsearch pipeline proposal][es-pipeline]
 * Eventually remove `viaq_index_name` and use `schema` directly.

-The CLO will check the version of ELO that is deployed automatically configure the `default` output appropriately.
+The CLO should check the version of ELO that is deployed and automatically configure the `default` output appropriately.

 ### Risks and Mitigation